 The Society’s primary charitable purpose, as recognised and approved by the Charities Commission when it was registered, is “THE PROMOTION OF MORAL & SPIRITUAL WELFARE”.
 This purpose comes within the Fourth Head of “Charitable Purposes” – namely “Other Purposes of Public Benefit” – as found in the Preamble to The Charitable Uses Act 1601 (the Statute of Elizabeth).
 It conforms to the spirit and intendment of the purposes set out in the Act.

-Sections 2 and 8 of the Society’s Constitution states:
+Sections 2 and 8 of the Society’s Constitution, last ratified at the Society’s AGM held on 21/10/13, states:

 2. The objects for which the Society is established are: